siddhardhan/servicenow-devops-custom-tool-example/README.md

 ### Deploy to Azure

-You can deploy the application using a modular flow. `task deploy:all` still exists but now orchestrates a set of smaller tasks.
-This gives you the ability to re-run a specific stage if it fails.

-Run the full orchestrated deploy:
+You can deploy the entire application with a single command that will set up all required Azure resources, build and push the Docker image, and deploy the application:

 ```bash
 task deploy:all
 ```

-Or run stages individually when troubleshooting:

-- `task deploy:prepare` — validate environment and prerequisites (`scripts/validate_env.sh`)
+This command will:
+1. Log in to Azure and set up Azure resources:
+   - Create Resource Group
+   - Create Azure Container Registry (ACR)
+   - Log in to ACR
-- `task deploy:infra` — ensure Resource Group, ACR and Container Apps Environment (idempotent)
+   - Create Container Apps Environment

-- `task deploy:auth` — authenticate to Azure and ACR
-- `task deploy:build` — run unit tests and build the binary
-- `task deploy:image` — build the Docker image
+2. Build and push the Docker image:
+   - Build image with AMD64 platform support
-- `task deploy:publish` — tag and push the image to ACR
+   - Tag image for ACR
+   - Push to Azure Container Registry

+3. Deploy the application:
-- `task deploy:app` — create or update the Container App
+   - Create Container App
-- `task deploy:verify` — run smoke tests against the live app (`scripts/smoke_test.sh`)

-Why this helps:

-- Easier debugging: re-run only the failing stage (for example `task deploy:publish`) instead of repeating the full flow.
-- Safer infra changes: `deploy:infra` is idempotent and will not recreate resources unnecessarily.
-- Better CI mapping: each stage can be a separate CI job (lint/test/build/publish/deploy/verify).

-If you prefer the old one-shot behavior, `task deploy:all` will run the full orchestrated flow.
+   - Set up external ingress
+   - Configure ACR authentication
+   - Deploy the application

 ### Clean Up Azure Resources